alkivi-sas/3cx-freshdesk-macos/README.md

 The easiest way to install is inside a virtualenv and with our python-freshdesk fork (https://github.com/alkivi-sas/python-freshdesk)

-1. If you don't have its already, Install Brew, Python3 and virtualenv
+1. If you don't have its already, Install Brew, Python3 and Pipenv

 First, Install X-Code from the app store